How to Open Webpage Links in a New Tab in Chrome

-The most common reason is that people want to check out a bunch of different videos from a list, but they do not want to lose the list when they click the videos.
-So, they will open up a series of different tabs with different videos on them, check them out, and then close the tabs if the video is not what they were looking for.
+Regardless of situations, the most common reason to open links in new tabs is that people want to check out many different videos from a list, but they do not want to lose the list or the search when they click on the video links.
+Therefore, they open a series of other tabs with different videos on them, check them out, and close them if they have no interest in them.

 Method 1 – Use the Middle Mouse Button/Scroll Wheel Button

-Method 2 – Using a Touchpad
+Method 2 – Use a Touchpad

 Method 3 – Hold Down the CTRL Key